SaraAGithub-Portfolio/Chitter_Project_DF/README.md

 ```
 ## References:
 I used Canva.com for the Chitter logo image.
-For my project, I referenced:https://www.freecodecamp.org/news/how-to-use-localstorage-with-react-hooks-to-set-and-get-items/ on how to use localStorage with React.
 Usage of Postman to send data to my MongoDB.
-I used MDN web docs to research methods.